Lacrymology/states/postfix/doc/pillar.rst

 postfix:ssl
 ~~~~~~~~~~~

-SSL key to use to support SMTP over SSL.
+:doc:`/ssl/doc/index` key to use to support SMTP over :doc:`/ssl/doc/index`.

-Default: no SSL.
+Default: not used.